gbedwell/gbedwell.github.io/_pages/cv.md

 **Post-doctoral fellow** - Dana-Farber Cancer Institute/Harvard Medical School

-I began my post-doctoral fellowship leveraging my knowledge of protein chemsitry and biophysics to devise a recombinant protein expression system for difficult human protein targets.
-This work has enabled the biochemical characterization of some of these proteins for the first time.
-Eventually, I began to more proactively pursue my long-standing interests in computational biology and bioinformatics.
-To this end, I was able to more granularly define the preferred gene targets of HIV-1 integration.
-My post-doctoral work ultimately formed the basis of the research that I continue to perform today.
+During my post-doctoral fellowship, I developed a novel computational approach to better define the preferred gene targets of HIV-1 integration.
+This work resulted in the identification of previously un/under-appreciated target genes with implications for viral persistence.
+I additionally developed and optimized protein expression and purification protocols for challening protein targets -- namely intrinsically disordered proteins with a propensity to undergo phase separation in solution.
+This work has resulted in the biochemical and structural characterization of some of these proteins for the first time.

 **Graduate student** - University of Alabama at Birmingham.

 As a graduate student, I was interested in understanding and exploiting the architecture of the bacteriophage P22.
-I exploited architectural features of the viral capsid to direct the synthesis of photocatalytic materials within the capsid interior, effectively solubilizing the otherwise insoluble material.
+I utilized the architectural features of the viral capsid to direct the synthesis of photocatalytic materials within the capsid interior, effectively solubilizing the otherwise insoluble material.
 I additionally worked to better define the packaging mechanism of dsDNA viruses.

 ## <i class="fas fa-chart-bar"></i> Programming and statistics

 **Languages**: R (primary), Python, and Bash.

-**Computing tools and technologies**: bash scripting, HPC clusters (SLURM and Grid Engine), git and GitHub, tidy data, knitr/Rmarkdown/quarto, VS Code, LaTeX, SageMath, conda.
+**Computing tools and technologies**: bash scripting, git and GitHub, tidy data, knitr/Rmarkdown/quarto, VS Code, LaTeX, conda, HPC clusters (SLURM and Grid Engine).

 **Software**:
-  - <u>Bioconductor</u>: GenomicRanges, Biostrings, rtracklayer, BSgenome, SummarizedExperiment, GenomicAlignments, bamsignals, edgeR, limma, and many more.
-  - <u>Misc. bioinformatics software</u>: FastQC, bedtools, samtools, Biopython, pysam, BWA, Bowtie2, MMSeqs2, FoldSeek, and more.
-  - <u>Data science and machine learning</u>: Tidyverse, tidymodels, DuckDB, data.table, caret, FAISS, similarity search algorithms (LSH, MinHash, k-NN, etc.), cluster analysis (k-means clustering, hierarchical clustering, DBSCAN, etc.), graph algorithms (DFS, BFS), hidden Markov models, and more.
-  - <u>Hydrodynamic modeling</u>: hullrad, HYDROPRO.
-  - <u>Structure prediction</u>: AlphaFold/ColabFold, ESMFold, Boltz-1, AlphaFold-Metainference
+  - <u>Bioinformatics</u>: GenomicRanges, bedtools, samtools, cutadapt, Bowtie(2), BWA, STAR, MACS2, epigraHMM, edgeR, limma, AlphaFold, MMseqs2, ESM(-fold), bio-embeddings, etc.
+  - <u>Data science</u>: Tidyverse, NumPy, DuckDB, tidymodels, k-NN, FAISS, DBSCAN, PCA, t-SNE, union-find, HMMs, ggplot2, etc.

-**Statistics**: nonlinear least squares, generalized linear models, regularized regression, bootstrapping, change point detection, and more.
+  - <u>Development</u>: Git, SLURM, Grid Engine, VS Code, Quarto **Statistics**: GLMs, nonlinear regression, regularization, change point detection, null hypothesis testing, expectation-maximization, etc.

 ## <i class="fas fa-code"></i> Software

 - [intmap](https://github.com/gbedwell/intmap): An end-to-end pipeline for mapping genomic integration site positions from NGS data.

 - [xInt](https://github.com/gbedwell/xInt): An R/Bioconductor package to analyze integration site data post-mapping.
 Incoporates a wide variety of functionalities intended to provide users with a comprehensive toolkit for rigorously assessing integration site targeting trends/biases.

-- [calibrateR](https://github.com/gbedwell/calibrateR): An R package written to streamline common laboratory calculations.
-A brief description of the package and general usage can be found [here](https://gbedwell.github.io/calibrateR/).

 - [nbconv](https://github.com/gbedwell/nbconv): An R package that implements multiple methods for evaluating arbitrary negative binomial convolutions.
 See [this post](https://gbedwell.github.io/nb-convolutions/) for more information. nbconv can be found on [CRAN](https://cran.r-project.org/web/packages/nbconv/index.html) and [GitHub](https://github.com/gbedwell/nbconv).